nnefil/education_platform/README.md

 - The Conversion Rate (CR) remained stable, indicating that the new payment mechanics didn't deter potential customers.
 - There was a significant increase in both Average Revenue Per User (ARPU) and Average Revenue Per Paying User (ARPPU), suggesting a positive impact of the new payment mechanics.
-- Decision made not to consider data from 13 undistributed students and 10 users with anomalously high payments to avoid biased results.

 ## Technologies